srobo/team-emails/SR2025/2025-03-13-competition-details.md

 The event is open to the public, so you're welcome to bring family and friends as guests.
 However please note that space in the venue is limited, especially in the pits.
 For those attending in person, the most exciting matches are usually those in the Knockouts on the Sunday afternoon.

-We'll be providing rules for behaviour in/around the competition venue when you arrive.
+We'll be providing rules for behaviour in/around the Competition venue when you arrive.
 If you have any questions or concerns beforehand, please let us know.

 As with all our events, competitors must be accompanied by a supervisor at the Competition.